-where (mod 1) means we take the decimal part, and $N_j$ is the j:th prime number.
+where (mod 1) means we take the decimal part, and N_j is the j:th prime number.

-This is simple in concept, but not very efficient if large amounts of numbers are needed, since one also needs a list of prime numbers.
+This is simple in concept, but not very efficient if k is large, since one also needs a list of prime numbers.

 4.8.2.2.
 Van der Corput-sequences